-The post Vaccination economic resumption sentences to ponder appeared first on Marginal REVOLUTION.
+The post Are prediction markets going to make it this time around? appeared first on Marginal REVOLUTION.

 I’ve already posted about my chess teaching, and my grocery store work (here and here), my next job was as managing editor of the Austrian Economics Newsletter, for 1980-1981.
 I was only eighteen (and nineteen) then, so for me this was a big step up.
 I was responsible for commissioning content, making sure authors got […]

 The post My job as managing editor of the Austrian Economics Newsletter appeared first on Marginal REVOLUTION.

 STAT is reporting a ‘scandal’: The Trump administration quietly took around $10 billion from a fund meant to help hospitals and health care providers affected by Covid-19 and used the money to bankroll Operation Warp Speed contracts, four former Trump administration officials told STAT.
 The NYTimes tried to create a similar scandal back in June […]

 It was great to see your “Thursday assorted links” link regarding chess.
 It has been fascinating to follow the recent online boom to which the game has been subject and to think about what it may mean for the organization, and business, of chess over time.
 I speculate, of course, but – as to what […]

 The post Ola Malm on the future and industrial organization of chess appeared first on Marginal REVOLUTION.

 The Canadian province of British Columbia has moved to First Doses First (as I suggested they would) with a four month (not three as in Great Britain) delay on the second dose.
 Quebec is already using FDF.
 I believe that the rest of Canada will follow shortly: Also on Monday, the province announced it is […]